Overview

 Transport

-The transport sector is dominated by road transport, covering 81% of total sectoral consumption in 2022.
-Pipeline transport accounts for 18% of consumption.
-It uses mainly natural gas.
-The consumption of rail transport accounts for only 1% of consumption (only electricity).
-Without consumption of pipeline, transport consumption increased by 42% over 2013-2022.
+The transport sector is dominated by road transport, covering 99% of total sectoral share consumption in 2023.
+The consumption of rail transport accounts for only 1% of consumption (only electricity) in share.
+Without consumption of pipeline, transport consumption increased by 29% over 2013-2023.
+The chart does not reflect pipeline consumption (mainly natural gas), which accounts for 18% of consumption of the sector, according to the National Statistics Office.

 Figure 9: Transport energy consumption by mode